vishalcherian/bytelion-scratchbling/README.md

 # bytelion-scratchbling
-Project repo for Bytelion interview built using Django.
+Project repo for Bytelion interview built using Django and PostgreSQL.

 For local development:
 1. run `pip install -r requirements.txt`